 - 1.3 The policy context is that financial support to the advice agencies has been provided for many years within the terms of the Council's Anti Poverty Strategy and more recently, as part of the Cumbria Community Legal Services' Partnership's Strategic Plan.
 This partnership is part of a national initiative, under the auspices of the Legal Services Commission (LSC), which seeks to incorporate a local body of funders and advice providers working in harmony to provide advice on a co-ordinated and strategic basis.
 The Council has committed to a Concordat and a Funding Agreement as appended.
 (A) Councillor Pattinson is the current chair of the Partnership Strategy Group. - 4.
 As part of the Executive's process of consultation on this issue, the Community Activities Portfolio Holder met with representatives of the Agencies concerned and the notes of that meeting are appended.
-(B) - 1.5 In addition, the Citizen's Advice Bureau (CAB) and Law Centre were asked to respond to a series of questions about their service and the relevant correspondence is also appended to further inform Members (C), (D), (E).
+(B) - 5.
+The Citizen's Advice Bureau (CAB) and Law Centre were asked to respond to a series of questions about their service and the relevant correspondence is also appended to further inform Members (C), (D), (E). - 6.
+As a key funder, through franchise contracts, of the Agencies and the 'driver' of much of the policy direction of the Cumbria Community Legal Services Partnership, the Legal Services Commission's views have also been sought and notes from that consultative meeting are appended (F)